Panhellenic Formal Recruitment

 You will be assigned a Recruitment Counselor, who is an affiliated woman from one of our five Panhellenic sororities, who will help guide you through recruitment!
 You will be placed into a small group with other women and your Recruitment Counselor will be your go-to for questions!
 She will be able to give you all the information that you need and get you where you need to go!

 Tip: Ask your Recruitment Counselor why she went Greek!

-All nights of recruitment are mandatory so that the sororities can get to know you better.
-If you have class, illness or a family emergency, you will need to notify your Recruitment Counselor immediatly so that we can notify the chapters.
+All nights of recruitment are mandatory so that the sororities have every opportunity to get to know you.
+If you have class, illness or a family emergency, you will need to notify your Recruitment Counselor, the Vice President of Recruitment (firstname.lastname@example.org), and the Panhellenic Advisor (email@example.com) immediatly so that we can notify the chapters of your absence.

 Per Fraternity and Sorority Life policies, you must be an enrolled student at Wichita State University (excluding WSU Tech).
-You must have a cumulative GPA of a minimum of a 2.5.
+You must have a minimum cumulative GPA of 2.5 or greater.
 Your GPA will be confirmed by the Panhellenic Advisor via the information on file with Wichita State University.

-Please contact Panhellenic Advisor, Rani Somers, at email@example.com with more questions.
+Please contact Panhellenic Advisor, Randi Beggs, at firstname.lastname@example.org with additional questions about eligibility.